Splatter Knockdown Drywall Texture

 Picture of a splatter knockdown texture spray gun:

 Picture of the nozzle on a splatter knockdown texture spray gun:

 Spray rigs for knockdown texture

 Special equipment is required to spray this style of texture.
-There are different style texture sprayers that are capable of producing the splatter effect.
-Only the gas or diesel powered spray rigs are well-equipped for profesional high-output texture jobs.
+There are different style texture sprayers capable of producing the splatter effect.
+Only gas or diesel powered spray rigs are well-equipped for profesional high-output texture jobs.
 These spray rigs are mounted on a trailer and have 20 to 25 horsepower engines that power both the air compressor, mixer and spray pump.
 They have between 150 and 450 gallon tanks for texture material.
 Small portable texture sprayers, while useful for small patches or one room jobs, simply don't have the capacity, air pressure, or material pump pressure needed for entire houses or larger projects.

 Splatter knockdown texture is not well suited for doing a remodel or repairs.
 The process of spraying texture to the walls is very messy.
 Small globules of mud can get on anything that is not masked off creating a mess to clean up.

 Splatter knockdown is a nice texture option for new construction.
 Before deciding on this texture you should consult with local tradesmen to see if they are able to produce the texture you are looking for.
 You should always try to see examples of specific textures that the tradesman has done to assess his abilities.
 Another texture though less common but closely related is orange peel texture.
-It is created with very similar techniques as used for knockdown.
+It is created with very similar techniques as those used for knockdown.